-The remaining balance of your fees must be paid by January 18, 2005.
+The remaining balance of your fees must be paid by January 16, 2006.

 Deferred Payment of Fees Eligible students may get their first term fees deferred up until the cancellation date.
 Deferrals beyond this date will not be granted.
 To apply for deferred payment of first term fees, you must be enrolled in 12 credit hours or more.
 Second term fee payment may not be deferred.

 Your application for a deferred payment must be made before the fee payment deadline.
 If you want to defer first term fees, an initial payment of 20 percent of total academic fees plus an application fee of \$10 is required.
 Out-of-town students may make deferred payment arrangements by mail.
 The request letter must outline their reasons for the deferral request and include payment of 20 percent of the total academic fees, plus the \$10 application fee and must be received before the fee payment deadline.
-This request should be sent to Financial Services, Rm 315 Administration Buildiing, University of Manitoba, Winnipeg, Manitoba, R3T 2N2.
+This request should be sent to Financial Services, Rm 315 Administration Building, University of Manitoba, Winnipeg, Manitoba, R3T 2N2.
 If you default on your deferred payment arrangements, your registration will be cancelled.
 2.9 Late Payments and Late Registrations You may use UMREG to register during the registration revision periods.
 (See inside front cover for dates.)
 If your initial registration is during this period, you will be assessed late registration fees in addition to the normal fees.
 Fees must be paid immediately following your late registration.
 Do not wait for a fee statement in the mail.
 If you pay your fees after the fee deadline, you will be assessed a late payment fee of \$50 (or \$25 if registered in less that 12 credit hours).
 Appeals regarding the assessment of the late fee may be made in writing to the Director, Student Records Office, on the appropriate appeal form available in the Student Records Office, 400 University Centre.
 2.10 Registration Revision (Course Change) Fee Registration revisions (including additions, deletions, section and/or laboratory changes, transfer of faculty, or any combination of these) are permitted during specified periods.
 There is no charge for changes processed during this period.
 See the Registration Guide for further information.

 SECTION 3: Program Fee Schedule

 Students should consult the Academic Fee Schedule published in June of each year and available from the Student Records Office.
-This schedule

-may also be viewed on the University of Manitoba website at www.umanitoba.ca
+This schedule may also be viewed on the University of Manitoba website at www.umanitoba.ca/student/records/fees/grad_fees.shtml

 Students are responsible to acquaint themselves with the schedule and the regulations regarding the payment of fees associated with registration for their program of studies.

 3.1 International Students

-International students are assessed academic fees 1.75 times the fee assessed Canadian students.
-Because the University of Manitoba encourages and values international graduate students, academic fees for international graduate students will receive a fee reduction equal to the full .75 differential in international fees; that is, the end result is to eliminate the fee differential for international graduate students.

-University Policies
+Commencing with registration for the 2005-2006 Regular Session the reduction of fees equal to the International Student Differential Fee for Graduate Students will be discontinued (i.e., a net differential of 100% will be charged) Based on the Graduate Studies Program Fee of \$4177 in the 2004-2005 Fee Schedule, the Graduate Program Fee for International Students in 2005-2006 would be \$7937 (subject to change).
+The Graduate Studies Program Fee differs in some programs.
+Please refer to Graduate Studies Fees for applicable program fees.
+There are additional fees for Endowment, Student Organization and Health Insurance

 University Policies

 Chapter Contents

 PART ONE: